-The Paralegal Studies Program offers the Post-Baccalaureate Certificate in three different formats: a full-time day schedule and a part-time evening schedule at Roosevelt University's Gage Building, located at 18 S. Michigan Avenue in Chicago; and a Saturdays-online schedule offered at our suburban Schaumburg, Illinois campus.
+The Paralegal Studies Program offers the Post-Baccalaureate Certificate at Roosevelt University's Gage Building, located at 18 S. Michigan Avenue in Chicago in two different formats: a full-time day schedule and a part-time evening schedule at Roosevelt University's Gage Building, located at 18 S. Michigan Avenue in Chicago.
 Additional scheduling options are available and can be developed on a case-by-case basis to meet the needs of individual students.
 Eight, three-semester hour courses are required to earn the certificate.
 Details on the curriculum, including course descriptions can be found in the Roosevelt University Graduate Catalog.
 Search for Paralegal Studies under Degree Programs or Programs of Study.
 The Post-Baccalaureate Program is a non-credit certificate program.
 Students must have completed their bachelor’s degree before starting classes in order to be eligible for this program.
 Apply for the Post-Baccalaureate Program.

-The Chicago Full-Time Day Schedule is an intensive format held during the day consisting of 24 semester hours of course work.
+The Full-Time Day Schedule is an intensive format held during the day consisting of 24 semester hours of course work.
 Students complete their certificate requirements in an 18-week session which lasts approximately 4 and 1/2 months.
+Students may begin the fall semester Full-Time Day Schedule in August and the spring semester Full-Time Day Schedule in January.
+Full-Time Day Schedule.

-The Chicago Part-Time Evening Schedule is designed for students to complete the program in a little over one year, taking one class at a time in seven, 8-week sessions and one, 6-week session..
+The Part-Time Evening Schedule is designed for students to complete the program in a little over one year, taking one class at a time in seven, 8-week sessions and one, 6-week session.
+Students may begin the fall semester Part-Time Evening Schedule in August and the spring semester Part-Time Evening Schedule in either January or March.
+Please indicate your preferred start date on your application form.
+Part-Time Evening Schedule.

 Click here for the tuition and fee structure for our Post-Baccalaureate Certificate Programs.